 These pages detail how to access your course materials, log into Moodle, take a proctored exam, contact your instructor, and succeed in your course.

 Be sure to order textbooks and supplies well in advance of the first day of classes to ensure timely delivery.
 Books can be ordered online at the SOU Bookstore or over the phone at (541) 552-6190.
 You are not required to purchase books through the SOU Bookstore, but some course materials might be available solely through the Bookstore.
-The Bookstore website will have the title and ISBN information for all required texts, so you do not have to wait to have access to the course syllabus in order to purchase your books.
+The Bookstore website will have information for all required texts, so you do not have to wait for the course syllabus to purchase your books.

 Course materials are available on Moodle, SOU's online learning platform.
 Moodle will be available to you after your network account has been created and activated.
 Click on the name of your course posted under "My Courses" on your Moodle home page to access course materials.
 To learn about navigating and working in Moodle, try out the Moodle Test Drive course.

 Be aware that you may not be able to see your course until the first day of the term (unless your instructor makes the course site available before the terms starts).
 For more information, here are some helpful resources for you:

 Having trouble logging in to Inside SOU, Moodle, or your student email account?
 Contact the SOU Help Desk at (541) 552-6900 or firstname.lastname@example.org.

 You can also visit the Knowledgebase at https://support.sou.edu to find answers to many questions.
 Can't find what you're looking for?
 Log in and create a support ticket.

 Some courses and programs at SOU require one or more proctored exams during the term.
 Taking a proctored exam means formally identifying yourself and taking an exam under the supervision of a proctor, either at an authorized testing center or online.
 Please note the following:

 - You are responsible for locating a proctor and providing information about the proctor to your instructor.